 When your team members have lost motivation, they are less invested in the outcomes.
 So it’s important that you learn how to turn the ship around.

-Ever had a problem leading people who don’t care about work?
+Have your top performers ever lost motivation?
 What did you do?
 Tell your stories in the comments below!

 Alternatively, if you would like to ask a question or need some help on this topic, you can send me a private message through my contact page.